gsoft-inc/sg-orbit/README.md

 yarn build:sb
 ```

 The output will be available in the *packages/react-components/storybook/dist* directory.
-For more details, view the specific packages README file.
+For more details, read the packages README file.

 ### Release the website